CSCfi/pouta-openshift-cluster/docs/configure_auth_providers.md

 The default value for all auth providers is 'claim'.

+## Note on identity provider names

+It is important to pay attention to selecting a good name for your identity provider.
+The names are visible to end users in the Web UI login page.
+They also end up in OAuth callback URLs, thus changing them could be a hassle.

 ## Using local htpasswd file

 OpenShift can use an htpasswd file on master hosts as identity source.
 To populate this during installation, set